Drug Lord Juan Orlando Hernández Is FREE

 Ah, but these pesky details don’t really matter, do they?
 Fake news, surely.
 Juan and Ana — such a cute couple.
 How could they do any of the bad things of which they’re accused?
 No way.

-Here’s what likely lies at the heart of Trump’s motivation in his pardoning of Juan Orlando Hernández: it was under Joe Biden’s watch that Hernández was apprehended (February 2022), and it was on Biden’s watch (March 2024) that Hernández was convicted on three counts of drug trafficking and one count of weapons conspiracy.
+It was under Joe Biden’s watch that Hernández was apprehended (February 2022), and it was on Biden’s watch (March 2024) that Hernández was convicted on three counts of drug trafficking and one count of weapons conspiracy.
 And it was also on Biden’s watch, the following June, that Hernández, at age 55, was sentenced to 45 years in prison.
 He would be spending the rest of his life in jail.
 Or so everyone thought.

 Putting a bad guy behind bars for the rest of his life is good, right?
 Yay, Biden!
 But apparently, we shouldn’t have been cheering on this win, especially when you-know-who was on the sidelines staring at the scoreboard.